turingschool-examples/frontend-mod-1-prework/day_2/update-day-2-WIP.md

 * document.getElementById(): a method used to retrieve an element from a web page.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
 * document.write(): a method used to write data to a webpage.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)
-* el.innerHTML(): a method used to change the text of an element *(defined as the variable el)* from a web page.
+* el.innerHTML(): a method used to change the text of an element from a web page *(the element is defined as the variable el)*.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)
-* el.textContent(): a method used to change the text of an element *(defined as the variable el)* from a web page.
+* el.textContent(): a method used to change the text of an element from a web page *(the element is defined as the variable el)*.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent)